RichardLitt/birdinginvermont.com/src/nfc-species/cawa.md

 - Initial inverted V is unique to CAWA.
 - Length can be used to rule out WIWA, if longer than 40mS
 - Modular section should only be up to three humps.
-More than that, and it is likely to be a COYE abberant call.
+More than that, and it is likely to be a COYE aberrant call.
 - A deeper trough than 3.4kHz can rule out WIWA and COYE.

 ### Similar species